deepakthecoder1982/side-bar-project/README.md

 # side-bar-project
-A side bar small project  for a big project
+A side bar part of a big project.